phette23/homebrew-local/README.md

 ## Adding formula

+I tried to make these a `./version.fish FORMULA VERSION` script but it may not work.

 ```sh
 brew tap homebrew/core # core may not be tapped under new brew JSON APIs
 brew install $FORMULA